eclipse-langium/langium-website/content/docs/configuration-services.md

 If you want to modify aspects of the Language Server, this section will help you find the relevant service for handling a given LSP request.

 #### CompletionProvider
-The `CompletionProvider` service is responsible for handling a [LSP Completion Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion) at a given cursor position.
-When a *LSP Completion Request* is submitted by the client to the server, the `CompletionProvider` will create a `CompletionList` of all possible `CompletionItem` to be presented in the editor.
-The `CompletionProvider` service computes a new `CompletionList` after every typing.
+The `CompletionProvider` service is responsible for handling a [Completion Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_completion) at a given cursor position.
+When a *Completion Request* is submitted by the client to the server, the `CompletionProvider` will create a `CompletionList` of all possible `CompletionItem` to be presented in the editor.
+The `CompletionProvider` service computes a new `CompletionList` after each keystroke.

 #### DocumentSymbolProvider
-The `DocumentSymbolProvider` service is responsible for handling a [LSP Document Symbols Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_documentSymbol).
+The `DocumentSymbolProvider` service is responsible for handling a [Document Symbols Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_documentSymbol).
 The `DocumentSymbolProvider` is used to return a hierarchy of all symbols found in a document as an array of `DocumentSymbol`.

 #### HoverProvider
-The `HoverProvider` service is responsible for handling a [LSP Hover Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_hover) at a given text document position.
-By default, Langium implements the possibility to generate tooltips with the content of a multiline comment while hovering a symbol.
+The `HoverProvider` service is responsible for handling a [Hover Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_hover) at a given text document position.
+By default, Langium implements tooltips with the content of the preceding multiline comment when hovering a symbol.

 #### FoldingRangeProvider
 The `FoldingRangeProvider` service is responsible for handling a [Folding Range Request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_foldingRange).
 This service identifies all the blocks that can be folded in a document.